-A monument commemorates the lives of the Captain and crew of the Star of Greece which was wrecked off the coast at Port Willunga on 13 July 1888.
+A monument erected at the grave commemorates the lives of the Captain and crew of the Star of Greece which was wrecked off the coast at Port Willunga on 13 July 1888.

 Built in Belfast in 1868, the Star of Greece, laden with wheat, was wrecked in a violent storm off Port Willunga on the 13th July 1888.
 Some discrepancy exists in the actual number of lives lost, due to doubts about the number of people aboard the vessel when it left Port Adelaide, but most historians conclude that at least 18 perished.
 The most striking part of the tragedy was that the ship was only 200 metres from shore when it broke in two.

 The alarm was raised by a young boy taking his morning walk but because the Willunga telegraph station didn`t open until 9.00am, former harbourmaster Thomas Martin was unable to contact authorities in Adelaide until then.
 The response to the call for help was disastrous.
 A combination of poor communications, bad roads, and an inability to find a good vehicle and horses to bring the necessary rocket gear for a rescue attempt meant that it was 4.00pm when useful help finally arrived.
 By then all the survivors were ashore and the others aboard had already drowned in the roaring surf.
 Local residents had gone to the nearby beach to assist those who did manage to make it to shore.